• Skip to primary navigation

 Become Licensed

-If you really want to advance in your career as an automotive engineer, then, you should consider becoming professionally licensed.
+If you want to advance in your career as an automotive engineer, you should consider becoming professionally licensed.
 Basically, getting a license sets one apart from unlicensed engineers.
-It allows you to bid for government contracts, carry out consulting services and also provide services to the public.
+It allows you to bid for government contracts, carry out consulting services, and provide services to the public.

-Although most states set their own requirements, the path to getting licensure is a bit different.
+Although most states set their requirements, the path to getting licensure differs.
 Typically, it involves the following:

 • Graduating from an ABET-accredited program